shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 ## Setup for testing services and ES modules

-Services and isolated EcmaScript modules are well testable because you can import them directly without mocking or stubbing dependencies.
+Services and isolated ECMAScript modules are well testable because you can import them directly without mocking or stubbing dependencies.
+A service can be used isolated and therefore is easy to test.

 Let's have a look at an example: